 Addressing forced labor, including modern slavery and human trafficking, will continue to require concerted action by businesses and close collaboration across sectors.
 We are committed to moving forward and to working closely with others to drive progress.
-As we advance this work in 2017, we are focused on the following areas.
+As we advance this work in 2018, some of our key initiatives include a focus on: